openconnectivityfoundation/DeviceBuilder/individual_tools.md

 # How it works

-- The oic/res response file is read from disk
+- The input  file is read from disk
 - All resources from core/security resources are ignored.
 - for all remaining resources
   - the swagger file that belongs to the "rt" is looked up